Best places to exchange money in Hanoi

 Where to Exchange Money in Vietnam

-When it comes to exchange money in Hanoi, several options cater to different preferences and needs.
+When it comes to exchanging money in Hanoi, several options cater to different preferences and needs.

 Banks: